kiwi0fruit/knitty/docs/knitty.md

 ## 2.4 Input keyword argument

-Used for to .ipynb conversion via Pandoc (or `knotedown` with `--match=code` flag): `.code .cell` classes would be added to code blocks that have `input=True` key word attribute set.
+Used for to .ipynb conversion via Pandoc: `.code .cell` classes would be added to code blocks that have `input=True` key word attribute set.
 Default value can be set in metadata section like
 ```yaml
 ---
 input: True